Additive Manufacturing and the Power Industry: how effective is this technology to support the industry?

 3D Printing application in wind power industry: “The US Department of Energy’s (DOE) Wind Program and Advanced Manufacturing Office has partnered with public and private organisations to apply AM in the production of wind turbine blade moulds.
 Traditionally, blade design requires the creation of a plug, or a full-size representation of the final blade, which is then used to make the mould.
 This is one of the most time-consuming and labour-intensive processes in wind blade construction where 3D printing can save these critical resources.”

 3D Printing application with batteries: “IBM and ETH Zurich researchers created the first liquid battery through 3D printing called the “redox flow” battery.
 The particular battery can produce energy and cool at the same time.
 The team used 3D printing to produce a micro-channel system for supplying the battery with electrolytes.
-This system minimises the need for pumping power and eliminates internal high temperature.”
+This system minimizes the need for pumping power and eliminates internal high temperature.”

 Additive Manufacturing has also its application in the nuclear power industry.